kubewarden/docs/src/distributing-policies/secure-supply-chain.md

     key: .... # mandatory
 ```

-##### Filer structure
+##### File structure
-The configuration is composed by two sections:
+The configuration is composed of two sections:

-- `anyOf`:  the policy will be consider trusted if it has as least `minimumMatches`
+- `anyOf`:  The policy will be trusted if the `minimumMatches` criterion is fulfilled.
-(default value is `1`) signatures requirements validated.
+In the above example, the `minimumMatches` field has been assigned a value 2.
+This means that at least two of the signature requirements listed **need to be fulfilled** for the policy to be trusted.
+The default value that the `minimumMatches` field assumes is `1`.
-- `allOf`: all the signatures requirements defined in this section must be valid
+- `allOf`: All the signatures requirements defined in this section must be valid
-in order to consider a trusted policy.
+so that the policy can be trusted.

-Each of these section can container one or more signature requirements.
+Each of these sections can contain one or more signature requirements.
-Users can also define both section at the same time.
+Users can also define both sections in one file as shown above.
 In this situations, all
-the signatures requirements from the `allOf` **AND** the `minimumMatches` matches
+the signatures requirements from the `allOf` **AND** a minimum number of matches
-from the `anyOf` must be valid.
+from the `anyOf` section as described in the `minimumMatches` field must be valid.

 ##### Signature requirements kinds

-There are three signatures requirements kinds:
+There are three kinds of signatures requirements:

 ##### `pubKey` kind

-Checks if the policy is assigned with the give public key.
+Checks if the policy is assigned with the given public key.

 **Example**